As event planners, we’re all coming to terms with the new reality of virtual events.

 A virtual photo booth makes sense on so many levels.
 It’s a branded interactive experience that your attendees can enjoy.
 It can help you generate social media shares.
 You can run photo challenges and contests.
 In the absence of a photographer (which is not possible for virtual events), you can still get photos of your attendees—which is great for an event recap.

-What’s more, you can view all of the shots on our online gallery, in real-time.
-The online gallery can be embedded too!
+What’s more, you can view all of the shots on our live gallery, contest or mosaic—all in real-time.
+These can be embedded too!

 Idea #2: Virtual Avatars